Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 \subsection{Modeling the solvent with Dissipative Particle Dynamics}

-Our system consists of active agents embedded in a solvent, where hydrodynamics is explicitly taken into account.
-The fluid surrounding the active agent is simulated as a collection of individual particles interacting via Dissipative Particle Dynamics \cite{DPD}.
+Our system consists of microwimmers embedded in a solvent, where hydrodynamics is explicitly taken into account.
+The fluid surrounding the microwimmer is simulated as a collection of individual particles interacting via Dissipative Particle Dynamics \cite{DPD}.
 According to DPD, below a given cutoff $r_c,$ the force acting on the $i$-th solvent particle consists of three contributions,